$0 Georgia IEP Meeting Prep Checklist

 National guides cover IDEA, Section 504, and general advocacy strategies that apply in every state.
 They're valuable — but they don't address:

-- GNETS referrals — Georgia's segregated behavior program, which the DOJ found illegally isolates students
+• GNETS referrals — Georgia's segregated behavior program, which has been the subject of DOJ investigations and litigation allegations about unnecessary segregation

 A military family needs a tool calibrated to the specific state they're in right now — not a general overview they have to translate themselves under time pressure.